claudioandre-br/packages/john-the-ripper/readme.md

 $ sudo snap connect john-the-ripper:process-control ubuntu-core:process-control
 ```

-If you distro do not offer a Store, you can download the package from [**uAppExplorer**](https://uappexplorer.com/app/john-the-ripper.claudioandre-br).
+If your distro do not offer a Store, you can download the package from [**uAppExplorer**](https://uappexplorer.com/app/john-the-ripper.claudioandre-br).
 In all cases, packages are hosted and reviewed (automatically) by Ubuntu.
 The instalation can be done using:

 ```
 $ sudo snap install *.snap